Posts

 Image

-Behringer 2-XM Polyphonic Controller This is the latest project - a four voice controller for the Behringer 2-XM.
+Behringer 2-XM Polyphonic Controller This was the first iteration of the four voice controller for the Behringer 2-XM.
+It has now been superceded byt the Eurorack version which supports 10V outputs.
 The 2-XM is based on the Oberheim SEM which was the synth module that was in the famous FVS (Four Voice Synthesiser) from 1978.
 I was lucky enough have one of these (courtesy of the record company!) and used it for live and recording until the mid 80s when it died!
 I still have one of the modules but the rest is long gone.
 I had given up all hope of ever replacing it until Behringer announced 2-XM which is a faithful but smaller recreation of the modern SEM (2000s).
 Each 2-XM is actually 2 SEMS - can you see why it's called the 2-XM ;) so if you have 2 units and a controller you would have the equivalent of the mighty FVS.
-More information about ordering and building here Here is the finished prototype....
-FVC connected to 2 x 2-XMs for a four voice system Short demo of the FVC features 2-XM Controller Features Polyphonic control of 2 units for emulat...
+Here is the finished prototype....
+FVC connected to 2 x 2-XMs for a four voice system Short demo of the FVC features 2-XM Controller Feature...

 MIDI Organ Drawbars